-.
 On the effects of cold water taken into the stomach.

-The next proofs of my doctrine relate to the effects of cold on the human body; and first, I am to consider the effects of cold water taken into the stomach.
+The next proofs of my dcctrine relate to the effects of cold on the human body; and first, I am to consider the effects of cold water taken into the stomach.

-The circumstances already mentioned feem me to be sufficient evidence of a connection between the stomach and the skin: still the present argument, and the one next to be considered, are surther proofs of such a connection.
+The circumstances already mentioned feem me to be sufficient evidence of a connection between the stomach and the skin: still the present argument, and the one next to be considered, are further proofs of such a connection.

-After all that has been faid, I am ready to allow it a very difficult task to arrange the facts, and give them their proper application, so as clearly to shew to others, why such a connection between the external and internal parts should exist, and still a more difficult
+After all that has been faid, I am ready to allow it a very difficult task to arrange the facts, and give them their proper application, so as clearly to shew to others, why such a connection between the external and internal parts should exist, and still a more difficult difficult one to fay, in what fystem of minute invisible parts it particularly consists.

-It has been, notwithstanding, from frequent observation allowed to take place, and I will venture to offer it as my opinion, that it is to be referred to the capillary system of vessels, (CXCIX.) and may, as I suspect, be owing to a law of nature, a VIS INSITA SYMPATHIE, that when one extremity of the circulating fystem (considering the external and internal capillary veffels as the extremes of the faid fystem) is morbidly affected, the other should consent, that the whole system may be rouzed, and the vis medicatrix naturæ exert her feafonable endeavours to remove the affection.
+It has been, notwithstanding, from frequent observation allowed to take place, and I will venture to offer it as my opinion, that it is to be referred to the capillary system of vessels, (CXCIX.) and may, as I suspect, be owing to a law of nature, a VIS INSITA SYMPATHIE, that when one extremity of the circulating fystem (considering the external and internal capillary vessels as the extremes of the faid fystem) is morbidly affected, the other should consent, that the whole system may be rouzed, and the vis medicatrix naturæ exert her feafonable endeavours to remove the affection.
 In making this reflection I have given great latitude to the influence of fympathy and confent.

-Though cold water taken into the stomach may produce hurtful consequences in some states of the system, it would be soreign to our present pursuit to consider them now.
+Though coid water taken into the stomach may produce hurtful confequences in fome states of the fystem, it would be foreign to our present pursuit to consider them now.
 What I mean at present, is to offer a few remarks on its salutary effects, as these will most strikingly prove the connection in view.
 (CCCLII.)